jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 function and works exactly the same way.
 For more information: https://docs.netgate.com/pfsense/en/latest/development/php-config-arrays.html#deleting-configuration-values
 - `$this->write_config()` : This method writes any changes made to the config to pfSense's XML configuration file.
-Any changes made  $this->config will not be applied until this method is executed.
-This method is a wrapper for the pfSense built-in `write_config()` function, that also adds additional functionality like config loggging, and a configuration lock system built specifically for the API.
+Any changes made will not be applied until this method is executed.
+This method is a wrapper for the pfSense built-in `write_config()` function, that also adds additional functionality like config logging, and a configuration lock system built specifically for the API.
 - `$this->is_config_enabled()` : This method checks if a specific key exists at a specific configuration path. pfSense identifies boolean files by whether a specific key (usually `enable`) exists or not.
 This method simply checks for the